Micro Campers are very appealing to couples and families who want to go RVing but don’t want to invest in a gas-guzzling large tow vehicle.

 In the past, micro campers were seen as being scaled-down shells that let you have a roof over your head and a little more.

-Though in recent years improvements in camper materials and engineering solutions have made many micro campers arguably luxurious.
+Though in recent years improvements in camper materials and engineering solutions have made many mini campers arguably luxurious.

 If you want to go RVing, but don’t want to invest in a large tow vehicle, then you might be wondering what are some of the best micro campers on the road today?